 The AALLYN Ethos

-Growing up, I used to chase dreams that weren’t my own.
-But it wasn’t until I hit my 30s that I started choosing the path that actually felt true to me, no matter how unpopular or looked down upon.
-It actually allowed me to take charge and truly know that I was building the life that I actually wanted.
+Growing up, I used to chase dreams that weren’t really mine.
+It wasn’t until I hit my 30s that I started choosing a path that felt true to me, even when it wasn't the popular choice.
+That shift gave me a sense of clarity that I'd never had before; it was the moment I began building a life that finally felt like my own.

 Living an intentional life means aligning my daily choices with my true values.

-During the pandemic, I hit a hard reset on my life and made a sudden decision to move out of state with my husband and my seven-month old daughter to a remote town in California near to my mom.
+During the pandemic, I hit a hard reset on my life.
+My husband and I made a sudden decision to move out of state with our seven-month-old daughter to a quiet town in Northern California, close to my mom.

-The move was me pulling the plug on a way of living that wasn’t sustainable.
-A life that had me chasing paychecks to fund a life that I didn’t even want but was told was the most desirable way to live.
+I'd felt surrounded by so much noise and I couldn’t hear my own gut.
+The move was my way of pulling the plug on a way of living that wasn’t sustainable.
+A life spent chasing paychecks to fund a version of success and way of life that I never actually wanted, but was taught to admire.

-I had to sit with myself away from the distractions, peel back all the layers of noise and inputs, to finally come to the revelation that so many of the beliefs I held weren’t even my own.
+I had to sit with myself away from the distractions and peel back all the layers of noise to finally realize that so many of the beliefs I held weren’t even my own.

-This discovery was both scary and cathartic.
+That realization was both scary and freeing.
 But the opportunity to dismantle all of these beliefs, bit by bit, and uncover what I really wanted was worth the challenge of learning to look inward first.

 To this day, intentional living means building from that foundation a day at a time and moving in the direction that gets me closer to having the life I want.